Climate-based pepper planting guide for St. Cloud, Minnesota

 Typical days to maturity 70–85

-Gardeners usually start indoors around March 15 and plant outdoors from about May 19.
+Peppers are usually started indoors around March 15 and planted outdoors during the normal local window of May 19 to May 29.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers are usually a dependable choice in St. Cloud.
 Normal timing and realistic variety choice are usually enough to produce dependable results.